Learn to Program with ZedLX

 What is the Sierpinski Triangle?

-The Sierpinski Triangle is a fascinating fractal shape characterized by its hollow triangular structure.
-Its fractal and recursive properties are best illustrated through the concept of self-similarity: the smaller sections of the Sierpinski Triangle resemble the entire triangle itself.
+The Sierpinski Triangle is a fascinating fractal shape with a hollow structure.
+It exhibits fractal and recursive properties, which are best illustrated by its self-similarity: the smaller sections of the triangle resemble the entire triangle itself.

 [Run the program by clicking the 'Run' button]

-Vertice Colors: Each vertex of the triangle — denoted as p1 , p2 , p3 — can be painted in a different color.
-The top vertex is colored red, the left vertex is orange, and the right vertex is cyan.
+The vertices, denoted as p1, p2, p3, are then drawn in different colors: the top vertex is red, the left vertex is orange, and the right vertex is cyan.
 This is accomplished by the last three statements in the source code.

-[Click the 'Next' button (at the top of the page) to read the next page, or press the F4 key]
+[Click the 'Next' button at the top of the page or press the F4 key to proceed.]